International Students Orientation & Support

 - Track your payments from start to finish

 - Save on bank fees and exchange rates

 - Contact their multilingual customer support team with any questions, day or night

 How it Works:

 To begin the payment process, click the appropriate link below:

 If you have questions about making an international payment through Flywire, visit https://www.flywire.com/help or call:

 ASPIRE International Connection

-- Private apartments – The Housing Office maintains a current list of apartments in the school's vicinity.
+- Private apartments – The Campus maintains a current list of apartments in the school's vicinity.
 A security deposit, equal to the first month's rent, is generally required in advance to secure these apartments.
 A rental or credit history may also be required.
 Leasing terms are established between apartment complexes/owners and students.